aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

-## AWS Cloud WAN and VPC IPAM integration for end-to-end automated routing
+## AWS Cloud WAN and VPC IPAM integration for automating VPC routing tables

 AWS Cloud WAN is a service that you can use to build, manage, and monitor a unified global network that connects resources running across your cloud and on-premises environments.
 Cloud WAN ensures dynamic route propagation across multiple regions.
-So for a sample deployment that spans across 2 regions: you'll create VPC attachments into Cloud WAN segments.
-Cloud WAN will ensure that each VPC's CIDR is dynamically learned across regions.
-To ensure that end to end connectivity works between your VPCs, you'll need to update the routing tables of the VPCs to provide network connectivity for workloads that reside within the VPCs.
+For a sample deployment that spans across 2 regions: you'll create VPC attachments into Cloud WAN segments.
+Cloud WAN will ensure that each VPC's CIDR is dynamically propagated across regions.
+To ensure that bi-directional connectivity works between your VPCs, you'll need to update each VPCs' routing tables to provide network connectivity for workloads that reside within the VPCs.
 This is illustrated in Figure-1 below:

 ![Figure-1: Updating VPC routing tables](./img/Figure-1.png)

-In this Guidance, we'll see how to automatically add (or delete) routes to VPC routing tables every time a VPC is attached into (or deleted from) a Cloud WAN segment.
-This will provide you with a fully automated end-to-end routing solution wherein workloads residing within VPCs have network connectivity to each other irrespective of the region where a VPC resides.
+In this Guidance, you'll see how to automatically add (or delete) routes to VPC routing tables every time a VPC is attached into (or removed from) a Cloud WAN segment.
+This will provide you with an automated end-to-end routing solution wherein workloads residing within VPCs have network connectivity to each other irrespective of which Region the VPC resides.

-This solution is event driven, in that the route addition/deletion is triggered when a VPC is attached into (or detached from) a Cloud WAN segment.
+This solution is event driven, in that the route addition/deletion is triggered when a VPC is attached into (or removed from) a Cloud WAN segment.

 ### Prerequisites:

+- Understanding of AWS network fundamentals like VPCs, subnets, routing tables, [VPC IPAM](https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html), and [AWS Cloudformation](https://aws.amazon.com/cloudformation/)

 - Working knowledge of [AWS Cloud WAN](https://docs.aws.amazon.com/network-manager/latest/cloudwan/what-is-cloudwan.html)